johnnyhoichuen/big2-rl/README.md

 python3 play-big2.py
 ```
 Some important hyperparameters are as follows.
 * `--east`: path of the model for the East player to use.
-Can be 'ppo' or 'random'
+Can be 'ppo' or 'random' or the location of a .tar or .ckpt file for a 'prior' model
 * `--north`: path of the model for the North player to use.
-Can be 'ppo' or 'random'
+Can be 'ppo' or 'random' or the location of a .tar or .ckpt file for a 'prior' model
 * `--west`: path of the model for the West player to use.
-Can be 'ppo' or 'random'
+Can be 'ppo' or 'random' or the location of a .tar or .ckpt file for a 'prior' model

 ## Settings
 You can also modify `settings.py` before training, evaluation or play (change order of straights, flushes, and penalties.)
 For details, please refer to [here](big2_rl/env/parse_game_settings.py).